natbtw/Dev-Tools/README.md

 * [Devkitpro](https://devkitpro.org/wiki/Getting_Started) - An organisation dedicated to producing a number of cross compilers intended for use by hobby programmers writing their own games and applications for popular game consoles where it's possible to run unsigned code.

-* [3DSHaxe by Krismowo](https://github.com/Krismowo/3DSHaxe) - Allows you to make 3ds homebrew using haxe!
+* [3DSHaxe by UmnganeWami](https://github.com/UmnganeWami/3DSHaxe) - Allows you to make 3ds homebrew using haxe!
 (HAXEFLIXEL NOT SUPPORTED)

-* [DEVKITPRO-Workflow] - A basic devkitpro workflow template by me for 3ds homebrew

 # Ren'py Decompiling tools